 The Cost of Blight

-Blight is pervasive, expensive, and has damaging effects on the economic and social fabric of communities.
-Vacancy results in blighted blocks, high maintenance costs, nuisance issues such as crime and fire, and uncollected taxes.
+Blighted properties are pervasive, expensive, and has damaging effects on the economic and social fabric of communities.
+Vacancy results in widespread property deterioration, high maintenance costs, nuisance issues such as crime and fire, and uncollected taxes.
 This creates a cycle of disinvestment with the ultimate cost paid by existing community residents.

 - Code enforcement